tomkoid/mdhtml/README.md

 [![Packaging status](https://repology.org/badge/vertical-allrepos/mdhtml.svg)](https://repology.org/project/mdhtml/versions)

+**NOTE:** The version of mdhtml in the nixpkgs repository is on 0.3.0, which is an old version.
+This version has some bugs and problem with high CPU usage on watch mode.
+You probably want to use the latest version.

+For NixOS users, I recommend using the nixpkgs-unstable channel, which should have the latest version of mdhtml soon.
+Or you can install mdhtml through a Nix flake.

 To install mdhtml, you can either download the binary from the [releases page](https://codeberg.org/Tomkoid/mdhtml/releases) and install it to the system or build it from source.

 ### Installing the binary